icon

 A Colony and Competition

 Oddly enough, the roots of the “Pemmican War” that took place in remote Canada stretched all the way back to Scotland.
-Economic reforms and forced land seizures evicted thousands of Highland Scots, some of whom moved to the newly-founded “Red River Colony” near Lake Winnipeg — right where the Métis pemmican-makers lived and, significantly, on land nominally owned by the massive Hudson’s Bay Company, which was locked in fierce competition with the Northwest Company for control of the Canadian fur trade.
+Economic reforms and land enclosures evicted thousands of Highland Scots, many of whom moved to the newly-founded “Red River Colony” near Lake Winnipeg, Canada.
+One problem: that's exactly where the Métis pemmican-makers already lived.
+This land was nominally owned by the massive Hudson’s Bay Company, which was locked in fierce competition with the Northwest Company for control of the Canadian fur trade.

 Don’t you love a good old map?
 Near the shores of Lake Winnipeg (Winipic, here) is where the Pemmican War went down.